Skip to main content

 About

-ABYSSAL BLADE is a single player hack and slash game with a fantasy theme.
+ABYSSAL BLADE is a single player hack and slash game with fantasy and dark fantasy themes.
 It was developed by Vifer Games and was released on June 20, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews